Yasir-khan29/Yasir-khan29/README.md

 ## 🛠 Projects

 - [To-do list](https://yasir-khan29.github.io/To-do-list/) — A simple and interactive to-do list app to add, edit, and delete tasks.
 Helps you stay organized and track your daily activities.
-- [E-Commerce](https://yasir-khan29.github.io/E-commerce/) — A simple and responsive e-commerce website built with HTML and CSS.
+- [E-Commerce](https://yasir-khan29.github.io/E-commerce/) — A simple and responsive e-commerce website built with **HTML** and **CSS**.
 Showcases products with a clean layout and user-friendly design.
+- [Analog Clock](https://yasir-khan29.github.io/Analog-clock/) — A simple and elegant analog clock built using **HTML**, **CSS**, and **JavaScript**.
+This project visually represents a working clock with real-time movement of hour, minute, and second hands.
+It includes a toggle for light/dark mode and uses smooth transitions for a modern, responsive design.

 ## 🧑‍💻 Tech Stack